spaziocodice/SolRDF/README.md

 Build and run SolrRDF

 > cd solrdf-download/solrdf
-> mvn clean install cargo:run
+> mvn clean package cargo:run

 The very first time you run this command a lot of things will be downloaded, Solr included.
 At the end you should see sheomething like this: